-In considering wine vs grape juice for health, the U.S. Department of Agriculture (USDA) provides objective information.
+Wine vs grape juice for health, The U.S. Department of Agriculture (USDA) provides facts.
 It reports the nutritional content of a serving of each.

 |Beverage||Calories||Fat (g.)||Carb (g.)||Sugars (g.)|

 Grape skins are a good source of healthful antioxidants.
 In making red wine, the juice remains in contact with the crushed skins for a long time.
 The result is that red wine contains more antioxidants than simple grape juice.